Junjie-Chu/CJA_Comprehensive_Jailbreak_Assessment/README.md

 [![website: online](https://img.shields.io/badge/website-online-blue.svg)](https://junjie-chu.github.io/Public_Comprehensive_Assessment_Jailbreak/)
 [![dataet: released](https://img.shields.io/badge/dataset-released-green.svg)](https://github.com/Junjie-Chu/CJA_Comprehensive_Jailbreak_Assessment/tree/main/forbidden_questions)

-This is the public repository of paper [*Comprehensive Assessment of Jailbreak Attacks Against LLMs*](https://arxiv.org/abs/2402.05668).
+This is the public repository of the paper [*Comprehensive Assessment of Jailbreak Attacks Against LLMs*](https://arxiv.org/abs/2402.05668).
+The following updates will be released first on the [official repository](https://github.com/TrustAIRLab/Comprehensive_Jailbreak_Assessment).

 ## How to use this repository?
 ### Install and set the ENV